Temple of Reason: Services

-The symbols of Christianity were covered up and they were replaced by the symbols of the Cult of Reason.
-In the Churches of Reason, there were specially created services that were meant to replace the Christian liturgy.
+The symbols of Christianity were covered up, and the symbols of the Cult of Reason replaced them.
+In the Churches of Reason, there were specially created services meant to replace the Christian liturgy.

 For instance, at the Notre-Dame Cathedral in Paris, on 10 November 1793, a special ritual was held for the "Feast of Reason": the nave had an improvised mountain on which stood a Greek temple dedicated to Philosophy and decorated with busts of philosophers.
-At the base of the mountain was located an altar dedicated to Reason, in front of which was located a torch of Truth.
+At the base of the mountain was located an altar dedicated to Reason, and in front of it was a torch of Truth.
 The ceremony included the crowd paying homage to an opera singer dressed in blue, white, red (the colours of the Republic), personifying the Goddess of Liberty.

 Churches transformed into Temples of Reason

 After Catholicism was banned in 1792, many of its churches were turned into Temples of Reason, including: